alexdovzhanyn/odyn/README.md

 platform on a blockchain/distributed ledger technology.

 ## Development setup

-Describe how to install all development dependencies and how to run an automated test-suite of some kind.
-Potentially do this for multiple platforms.
+For use-case-specific setup instructions, see <https://github.com/alexdovzhanyn/odyn/wiki/Development>.
+If you need further help or want to find out how to contribute, join the [Gitter Channel](https://gitter.im/odyn-crypto/Lobby) and ask!

-OS X & Linux:
+### OS X & Linux:

 1. Download this repository
 2. Make sure you have ruby installed on your system